teone/xos-tosca-cli/README.md

 This is an helper around the new TOSCA engine.
 It let you easily submit TOSCA recipes.

-_It is mainly an exuse to play with Go and it is not in any way supported by the OpenCORD project_
+_It is mainly an excgit use to play with Go and it is not in any way supported by the OpenCORD project_

 ## How to use it